tyssen/Deetector/readme.md

 Add the {exp:deetector} tag pair anywhere in your template to gain access to its variables.

-Some of the variables (indicated with comments below) require the following to be added to the <head> of your page.
+Some of the variables (indicated with comments below) require the following to be added to the &lt;head> of your page.

 	<script src="/themes/third_party/deetector/libraries/util/js-include/features.js.php?dynamic=true"></script>
 	<script src="/themes/third_party/deetector/libraries/util/js-include/tests.js"></script>